 - 1. A meeting will be held prior to the suspension of any student.
 At this meeting, the student will be entitled to the following: - a.
 The student will receive a written or oral statement of the charges; - b.
 If the student denies the charges, a summary of the evidence against the student will be presented; and - c.
 The student will be provided an opportunity to explain his or her conduct - 2.
 The meeting shall precede suspension of the student except where the nature of the misconduct requires immediate removal.
 In such situations, the meeting will follow the suspension as soon as reasonably possible following the date of the suspension. - 3.
 Following the suspension, the parents or guardians of suspended students will be notified in writing.
 The notification will include the dates of the suspension; describe the student's misconduct, and the action taken by the principal. - 4.
-The child will be required to complete missed work while at home; however, work will be assessed but will not be counted in grade.
+The child will be required to complete missed work while at home; however, all work can be made up for full credit.
 Any missed tests will be given at school upon their return.